Central Office of the State Justice Administrations for the Investigation of National Socialist Crimes

 The Central Office of the State Justice Administrations for the Investigation of National Socialist Crimes (Zentrale Stelle der Landesjustizverwaltungen zur Aufklärung nationalsozialistischer Verbrechen; in short Zentrale Stelle or Z Commission) is Germany's main agency responsible for investigating war crimes during Nazi rule.
 The commission possesses the largest collection of files, documentation and materials concerning criminal activities during Nazi rule.
 The Central Office is located in Ludwigsburg.

 Background

 Prior to the foundation of West Germany in 1949, Nazi war crimes were investigated by Allied authorities that governed Germany, famously with the Nuremberg Trials.
 After 1949, the duties of investigation were transferred to the police authorities of the new state.
 However, after the Ulm Einsatzkommando trial in 1958 of Gestapo and SS officers responsible for crimes along the German-Lithuanian front at the beginning of German's invasion of Soviet Union in 1941, German authorities decided that a large number of Nazi crimes that had occurred outside Germany itself had remained uninvestigated.
-Historian Annette Weinke claims that despite being the at the very epicenter of post-war justice for Nazi prosecutions since its creation, most people (Germans included) have little idea that this "modest little office" even exists.
+Historian Annette Weinke claims that despite being at the very epicenter of post-war justice for Nazi prosecutions since its creation, most people (Germans included) have little idea that this "modest little office" even exists.